mojaloop/merchant-payment-docs/Sprint-4-features/Alias Generation Scheduler Job.md

 * to create API end points that are mentioned in the powerpoint
 * to create scheduler job

+## current focus

+* To create alias_generation API (input : DFSP_ID,merchant ID, checkout_counter_ID, PayInto_ID [nullable])
+  * Reference: get/participant, post/participant API development.
+  * To discuss [merchant ID and checkout_counter_ID from external DFSP [outside of merchant acquiring system] might not be aligned with merchant acquiring system]
+  * One possible solution: making merchant ID, checkout_counter_ID as nullable as well since the major objective of Oracle is to store mapping information of alias and DFSP.
+* To update merchant registry database
+  * Reference: Slide number 5

 ## out of scope

 * PUT /parties interface